smapiot/piral/docs/specs/pilet-specification.md

 ### `dependencies`

-The `dependencies` property is a standard NPM field that is optional for a pilet.
+The `dependencies` property is a standard npm field that is optional for a pilet.

 The property contains information about the used direct dependencies that are supplied by the pilet.
 A feed service or Piral instance may reject the Pilet in case of blacklisted or insecure  dependencies.